jaccomoc/jactl/docs/README.md

 to be integrated into Java applications and provide a secure, locked-down mechanism that customers/users can use to customise the application behaviour.

-It is especially suited to event-loop/reactive applications due to its builtin suspend/resume mechanism based on continuations that ensures it never blocks the execution thread on which it is running.
+It is especially suited to event-loop/reactive applications due to its built-in suspend/resume mechanism based on continuations that ensures it never blocks the execution thread on which it is running.